andesyv/cvr-mods/README.md

 | LockMenuRotation      | `true`    | Whether to lock the menus rotation to the player |
 | EnableMenuDragging    | `true`    | Whether to enable dragging the menu by grabbing it |
 | UseEdgeDragging       | `true`    | Whether to drag by grabbing the edge.
 The alternative is using the JavaScript event.
 See [Dragging](##dragging).

+## Disclaimer

+This modification is unofficial and not supported by Alpha Blend Interactive.
+Using this modification might cause issues with performance, security or stability of the games.

+I too am in no way affiliated with or supported by Alpha Blend Interactive and I take no responsibilities for any harm done by this mod.
+Use at your own risk.

 ## Licence
 MIT